jameshfisher/jameshfisher.com/_posts/2017-12-02-the-sorry-state-of-openssl-usability.md

   - fave
 hnUrl: 'https://news.ycombinator.com/item?id=16024515'
 hnUpvotes: 78
+summary: >-
+  OpenSSL's inadequate documentation, confusing key formats, and deprecated interfaces make it difficult to use, despite its importance.
 ---

 OpenSSL is one of the most used and important pieces of software in the world.